Updated 10 Jan 2022

 Then there is the problem of control.
 With no fin, there is nowhere to put a conventional rudder, and even with a fin it is too far forward to have much effect.
 The answer is the drag rudder.
 A device capable of creating drag when operated is installed near each wing tip.
 Increasing the drag on one side then pulls that wing back, yawing the plane as required.

 Tailless aeroplanes with little or no sweep behave in roll and yaw like any ordinary aeroplane of the same span, which may be quite large.
-However flying wings behave in pitch like any small aeroplane of the same overal length as the wing.
+However flying wings behave in pitch like any small aeroplane of the same overall length as the wing.
 The pilot must handle a big, lumbering thing slow to respond in roll and yaw, but also a sprightly little thing that is quick, agile and sensitive in pitch.

 When performing a turn, it is necessary to smoothly coordinate pitch and roll, along with a touch of yaw (see later).
 The widely varying characteristics about each axis make the tailless aeroplane difficult to handle in the turn, and even more difficult to design for safe handling while turning and manoeuvring generally.
 Without any correction to the imbalance, the plane will be badly affected by Dutch roll and similar unpleasantnesses.
-Some palliative can be applied by making the roll control sensitive and powerful, with the pitch control sluggish and insensitive, but achieveing these contrasting characteristics with a single pair of elevons can tax the less ingenious designer.
+Some palliative can be applied by making the roll control sensitive and powerful, with the pitch control sluggish and insensitive, but achieving these contrasting characteristics with a single pair of elevons can tax the less ingenious designer.
 Some successful high-performance sailplanes have followed this route, but such competition thoroughbreds are almost always a handful to fly and sailplane pilots must develop a high degree of expertise before they are safe in the things.

 The sharper the sweep angle, the easier things become, but the less efficient the wing is aerodynamically.